Statistical Monitoring of the Covariance Matrix in Multivariate Processes: A Literature Review: Problem definition and a literature classification scheme

 \section{Problem definition and a literature classification scheme}

-Statistical process monitoring contains two main phases: Phase I and Phase II.
-In Phase I, historical observations are analyzed in order to determine whether or not a process is in control and then, to estimate the process parameters of the in-control process.
-The emphasis here is robustness.
-The Phase II data analysis, however, consists of using the estimates obtained in Phase I and certain control limits to examine whether or not the process remains in control when future observations are drawn.
-The emphasis here is sensitivity.
-Typically, a lot of process understandings and improvements is needed in the transition from Phase I to Phase II ( Woodall 2000).
+Statistical process monitoring contains two main phases: Phase I and Phase II (Woodall and Montgomery 1999).
+In Phase I, historical observations are analyzed in order to determine whether or not a process is in-control and then, to estimate the process parameters of the in-control process.
+The emphasis in Phase I is on finding good parameter estimates of a model for the in-control process.
+There are two dominant approaches in the literature to achieve this.
+The most popular approach is to first clean the Phase I data to remove outliers and then calculate the classical efficient estimates based on the cleared data.
+The second approach is to calculate robust estimates of the in-control process parameters.
+Here, robustness refer to "distribution-robustness" and robustness against contaminated data or outliers generated due to the violation of the distributional assumptions.
+The Phase II data analysis, however, consists of using the estimates obtained in Phase I and the derived control limits to examine whether or not the process remains in-control.
+The emphasis here is quick detection of an out-of-control situation.
+Typically, Phase I analysis is an iterative task and a lot of process understanding and possibly improvements are needed in the transition from Phase I to Phase II (Woodall 2000).